Skip to main content

 • PlayerId: The PlayerId is the main identifier for Unity Authentication end players, identifying returning and new players.
 It’s unique per Unity Project.
 It’s a random string of numbers, lowercase letters, and uppercase letters.

 • Session token: A token that’s used to re-authenticate the player after the session expires.
-It is a randomly generated string.
+It's a randomly generated string.
 In the authentication responses, the field is called sessionToken.

 • Authentication Id Token: A JWT that contains a set of claims, including the PlayerId.
 It’s passed into APIs for other Unity services to provide authorization.
 Other Unity Service’s APIs need this token to authorize actions.
 In the API responses, the field is called idToken.